Quiza12/pathtopeace/voluntary-submissions/posts/2020-2-12-alex-stress.md

 ---
 title: Alex - Stress
 excerpt: >-
-   Learning how to manage stress is a key part of coping in day to day life.
+   "Learning how to manage stress is a key part of coping in day to day life"
 date: '2020-2-12'
 thumb_img_path: voluntary-submissions/images/vt-3.jpg
 content_img_path: images/header-bg-ripples.jpg